 - Both provide retirement income as a percentage of the average of the highest 36 months of basic pay.
-There is no risk; the retirement payments are specified by law and are guaranteed by the full faith and credit of the U.S. government. - Both offer deferred compensation for which no taxes are paid until the retired pay is received.5 Such plans are called taxsheltered retirement plans. - Both are protected against inflation.
-The High-3 has full inflation protection because it changes yearly with the Consumer Price Index (CPI), whereas REDUX/bonus has less protection (CPI minus 1 percentage point).
+There is no risk; the retirement payments are specified by law and are guaranteed by the full faith and credit of the U.S. government. - Both offer deferred compensation for which no taxes are paid until the retired pay is received.
+Such plans are called tax-sheltered retirement plans. - Both are protected against inflation.
+High-3 has full inflation protection because it changes yearly with the Consumer Price Index (CPI), whereas REDUX/bonus has less protection (CPI minus 1 percentage point).
 The value of inflation protection for retirement pay cannot be overemphasized.
-Most military members will be retired in about 40 years.
-In 40 years, one can expect prices to increase at least four times, meaning that what costs \$1 at military retirement will end up costing \$4.6
+Most military members will be retired for about 40 years.
+In 40 years, one can expect prices to increase at least four times, meaning that what costs \$1 today will end up costing \$4.5